 What’s the best advice you’ve ever received?

 Put on your walking boots and keep going; don’t stop, you will get there in the end.

 What does your perfect day off look like?

 Does this ever happen?
 My perfect day off consists of a long and hot shower once the kids have left for school and my husband is gone to work, followed by an extra-long time getting made-up and dressed ( I always rush when I have to go to work).
 I then go to a cute coffee shop down the road from where I live to meet my friend for brunch and then head into town to visit a gallery or a museum.
 I then sit down for an hour or so to reflect on life, journal and sketch a little bit before heading home for a hot yoga class and then dinner with my family where we talk about the day and have fun together.
 Then off to bed with a great book or a bit of Netflix.

 What’s in store for Eva Sonaike in 2020?

 We are about to launch our first wallpaper collection, which I am very much excited about.
-A new fabric collection is also coming this spring, with matching pillows including hand-woven fabrics launching shortly after.
-I can’t talk about details too much yet, but obviously, it will all be colorful with a luxury African vibe.
+A new fabric collection is also coming this spring, with matching cushions including hand-woven fabrics launching shortly after.
+I can’t talk about details too much yet, but obviously, it will all be colourful with a luxury African vibe.